Rabbit Rhythms

 Second: The pile of fur that typically covers a newborn litter has been completely churned into the bedding materials.

 Third: Their eyes are open.
-That, and other clues such as length of fur and size of body indicate that they are probably close to 2 weeks old and nearly ready to leave the nest.
+That, and other clues such as length of fur and size of body indicate that they are probably close to 2 weeks old and nearly ready to hop out of the nest.

 What we can't see well in this photo is that the box is entirely enclosed on 4 sides, with the lowest side providing a 5-inch "wall" against the outside world.
 See several more photos at https://www.raising-rabbits.com/rabbit-nest-box.html